-New technologies for conducting surveys are developing rapidly, and just like the quiet revolution when we switched from pen and paper to computer-assisted interviewing, you're very likely to see some important changes in the future.
+New technologies for conducting surveys are developing rapidly, and just like the quiet revolution when

 We may be able to catch up with you more frequently, via the web, for example.
 We're hoping that new smartphone technologies will provide fun and interesting ways to tap into different facets of your lives.
 We may ask you to use wearable devices for a short while that capture your physical activity, or other aspects of your health.
 We may also be able to to use new digital tools to capture 'screen time', to understand how this is affecting your lives too.